 Customer retention revolves around customer experience and taking care of all touchpoints relating to the customers.
 As a business, you need to think about encouraging your customer base to make a purchase as well as taking care of their queries and concerns through an In-app chat solution.
 Invest in AI-centric customer service and respond to customers' queries and concerns at a moment’s notice.
 Let the voice of your customers be heard, and use customer service to find pain areas as well.
 But if you plan on taking your business on a global scale, you'll quickly wrack up fees.
 To make your global transition more affordable, you'll need the right VoIP international call system, like OpenPhone.
 Even if you want to keep your business stateside, you still benefit from VoIP's other features, such as IVR, call forwarding, group messaging, and software integration.

 Assuming you’ve taken care of your customer's needs and have created a landing page, user journey, discount offers, and automation strategies that encourage customer retention – the next thing you need to plan for is delivery or shipping.
 Provide your customers with multiple delivery options that are according to their liking, and reduce fares whenever possible to access a wider pool audience.
 Speaking of which, always have a reliable international freight solution to scale operations for the international audience.
 Customers feel valued when you deliver their preferred products according to their timelines.
-You can also let them track their packages as well in real-time.
-You can also consider investing in production planning software to ensure your production process is streamlined.
+You can also let them track their packages as well in real time.
+You can also consider investing in production planning software to optimize production as much as possible.

 Evaluate all successful and unsuccessful purchases to find patterns and trends of what makes your audience convert, and what stands in its way.
 Find problem areas and characterize those cases in which the audience converted at first, but then left.
 Then, optimize for retention by improving the checkout experience, debugging product pages, adding relevant descriptions, improving calls to action, and using AI-based recommendations.
 Be flexible with the payment methods you accept and allow users to link their bank accounts.
+If you are an eCommerce business, consider using an extensible commerce platform, as it can integrate various payment options by providing APIs and plugins that allow merchants to connect and configure a wide range of payment gateways, including credit cards, digital wallets, and other online payment methods.
 These days you can find many different types of accounts from automated payment services like PayPal or specific bank accounts for Teenagers.
 Take a look at the BigCommerce apps that can genuinely assist your mission of improving your customer retention.
 Additionally, you need to optimize your interface for different devices to maximize consistency.

 Don’t let your customers forget about you and your special offers.
 Send out email reminders that have special offers, informative articles regarding your products, or any premium content that they might enjoy.
 Remind them of what your brand offers and why they should avail of it according to their customer profile.
 Keep in mind not to spam but to woo!
 Decide the frequency of email marketing based on data insights and don’t push the customer to unsubscribe.